Enabling stable preservation of ML algorithms in high-energy physics with petrifyML: Converting BDTs to native and

 Further information on all optional arguments can be accessed via the \texttt{-h} option; most are self-explanatory, but some deserve some additional notes: \begin{itemize} \item \texttt{--write-validation} (default: \texttt{False}): Appends a \texttt{main} function to the output \texttt{.cc} or \texttt{.py} file that performs test calls of the BDT function on randomly generated input.
 Prints compilation instructions in the \cpp{} case, in order to allow easier validation.

 \item \texttt{--run-validation} (default: \texttt{False}): As above, but also runs the new \texttt{main} function and compares output to the original TMVA version.
-In the \cpp{} case, this option assumes that the \texttt{g++} compiler is available.
-Optionally, if a list of numbers is provided as the argument, these are used as the input to the BDT instead of randomly generated inputs (in this case it is the user's responsibility to ensure they provide the correct number of inputs).
+In the \cpp{} case, this option assumes that either the \texttt{g++}, \texttt{c++} or \texttt{clang++} commands are available and provide a working \cpp{} compiler\footnote{As before, if users prefer to use a different compiler, then the \texttt{\$CXX} environment variable can be pointed to the compiler-of-choice.}.
+Optionally, if a list of numbers is provided as the argument, these are used as the input to the BDT (in this case it is the user's responsibility to ensure they provide the correct number of inputs).
+If no inputs are provided, then the test inputs are drawn from a normal distribution constructed from the mean and standard deviations of the cut-values in the BDT. \end{itemize}